ottlinger/sb3-filter-problem/README.md

 # sb3-filter-problem
-Repo to analyze problems during migration from SpringBoot2 (SB2) to SpringBoot3 (SB3).
+Repo to analyze problems during migration from SpringBoot2 (SB2) via SB3 (old release) to SpringBoot4 (SB4).

-The SB2 application works fine, but SB3 does not allow a login ....
+The SB2 application works fine, SB3 needs a special fix (Thanks to GlenErrand!) and SB4 is to verify changes are still working properly ....

 The self-contained example-app has 3 elements for login (tenant, username and password) and a specific logout handler to perform operations upon successful logout.
 H2 is used as a database and data structures are created via liquibase.